“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 Case closed, right?

+This isn't a quality only George Lucas has though.
 Here's Joe Johnston who created the new design, coming at this from a slightly different angle.

 In summary: it's certainly possible given that Joe Johnston was a fan of the artist; nevertheless I personally remain somewhat skeptical.
 The Valérian design is quite different, and just because you can put the two next to one another and have it look vaguely similar does not indicate actual inspiration.